The Risk-Return Tradeoff: Evidence from a Broad Sample of Developed Markets

 87 Pages Posted: 19 Aug 2022 Last revised: 16 Nov 2023

 Date Written: August 13, 2022

 A positive relation between risk and return is a fundamental tenet of finance.
-Despite the theoretical prediction of a positive time-series risk-return relation, empirical evidence is mixed, with studies finding evidence of positive, negative, or insignificant relations.
-Due to low test power, using small samples can result in negative or insignificant coefficient estimates on the conditional variance even when the true relation is positive.
-I pool data across 33 developed countries, covering almost 2,600 years of market returns, which provides the most comprehensive test of the time-series risk-return relation to date.
+Despite the theoretical prediction of a positive time-series relation between risk and return at the market level, empirical evidence is mixed, with studies finding evidence of positive, negative, or insignificant relations.
+Due to low test power, using small samples can result in negative or insignificant coefficient estimates on the conditional variance—even when the true relation is positive.
+I pool data across 33 developed countries, covering almost 2,600 years of market returns, which provides the most comprehensive test to date of the time-series relation of risk and return.
+Using the full sample of developed country returns, I confirm the fundamental prediction about risk and return: the estimated mean-variance coefficient is positive with strong statistical significance.
 The regressions with individual country returns yield insignificant results with few exceptions, highlighting the need for an expanded sample.
-Using the full sample of developed country returns, I confirm the fundamental prediction about risk and return.
-The estimated mean-variance coefficient is positive with strong statistical significance.

 JEL Classification: C22, C58, G10, G12, G15, N20

 Suggested Citation: Suggested Citation